AlexoAnimaIgnis/spring-cash-card/README.md

 Spring Data has many implementations for a variety of relational and non-relational database technologies, and has various abstraction on top of those technologies which are commonly known as ORM (Object Relational Mapping)

+### Implementing POST

+#### Idempotence and HTTP

+idempotent requests are requests that can be performed multiple times but still yields the same results and doesn't change the internal state of the server.

+Idempotent methods:
+1. GET
+2. PUT
+3. DELETE

+Note: POST and PATCH are not idempotent.

+#### POST Request and Response

+Request
+- method: POST
+- URI
+- POST method allows body (usually JSON representation of an object) Response
+- HTTP 201 status code means CREATED
+- header: location of the newly created resource